todun/workshop-temp/Lab-Guide.md

 <p>If you wish to utilize the Zombie Sensor as a part of the workshop, this guide will walk you through the following:</p>
 * Items required to create the physical Zombie sensor<br/>
 * How to create the AWS backend (Simple Notification Service Topic) for the Zombie detector<br/>
-* How to install the code in the repo on to the device<br/>
+* How to install the code in the repo onto the device<br/>

 <b>Please note that this section requires purchasing equipment.</b>
 ###Items Required